The Art of City Sketching A Field Manual

-The new edition of The Art of City Sketching expands on the drawing techniques of the previous version by adding new drawing examples, exercises, and two new chapters--Chiaroscuro and Storyboard.
+The new edition of The Art of City Sketching expands on the drawing techniques of the previous version by adding new drawing examples, exercises, and two new chapters—Chiaroscuro and Storyboard.
 New drawing tips, demonstrations, and composition "do’s and don’ts" will support readers when they illustrate their viewpoint of the city by using simple drawing tools.
-The lessons in this book will allow those with beginners, intermediate, and advanced skills to mix method with imagination and sensibility.
+The lessons in this book will allow readers to mix method with imagination and sensibility.

 INTRODUCTION SKETCHING SUPPLIES GENERAL DRAWING TIPS PART I BEGINNER: ORTHOGRAPHIC PROJECTION 1.
 ELEVATIONS 2.
 SECTIONS 3.
 PLANS PART II INTERMEDIATE: 3D PROJECTION 4.
 PARALLEL PROJECTION 5.
 PERSPECTIVES 6.
 TONE PART III ADVANCED: PERCEPTUAL PROJECTION 7.
 CHIAROSCURO 8.
 ANALYTIQUE METHOD 9.
 SPATIAL SEQUENCE 10.
 STORYBOARD CONCLUSION

 In The Art of City Sketching, Michael Abrams reminds us that one of most innate and intriguing of human abilities is our capacity to use our hands as a sensing device for "seeing," perceiving, and knowing our environments.
 Like spending time outdoors, eating well, and exercising, sketching is a way to engage in the kinds of full-body, sensory experiences that humans need in order to feel healthy.
 In this important book, Abrams beckons us into the world of sketching by using accessible language and an extensive collection of compelling original images to illustrate how beginners and those with years of practice alike can experience the full range of benefits of sketching.